 Although permanent throughout the U.S, most crows in Canada migrate southwards in winter for the warmer weather.

 Open grassland and agricultural farming areas allow American crows to find food, and they will use forest edges for roosting.
-American crows can be found in suburban areas and parks and can often be found in coastal areas, especially in the Pacific Northwest.
+American crows can be found in suburban areas and parks and often in coastal areas, especially in the Pacific Northwest.

 There are five subspecies of the American crow.
 The eastern crow can be found in eastern Canada and the northeastern United States.
 You can find the northwestern crow around Seattle and the Pacific temperate rainforests ecoregion.
 The Florida crow is smaller but with large feet and legs and can be found around Florida.
 The southern crow can be found around Texas, Alabama, Mississippi, and throughout the south, while the western crow is endemic to the western states.